How does the deduction for state and local taxes work?

 Who Claims the SALT Deduction?

-Less than one-third of tax filers opted to itemize deductions on their federal income tax returns in 2016, but virtually all who itemized claimed a deduction for state and local taxes paid.
-High-income households are more likely than low- or moderate-income households to benefit from the SALT deduction.
+Before the TCJA, about 30 percent of tax filers opted to itemize deductions on their federal income tax returns.
+Virtually all who itemized claimed a deduction for state and local taxes paid.
+High-income households were more likely than low- or moderate-income households to benefit from the SALT deduction.
 The amount of state and local taxes paid, the probability that taxpayers itemize deductions, and the reduction in federal income taxes for each dollar of state and local taxes deducted all increase with income.

 Although most high-income taxpayers claimed a SALT deduction, the federal individual alternative minimum tax (AMT) limited or eliminated the benefit for many of them.
 The AMT is a parallel income tax system with fewer exemptions and deductions than the regular income tax as well as a narrower set of tax rates.
 Taxpayers potentially subject to the AMT must calculate their taxes under both the regular income tax and the AMT and pay the higher amount.
 Taxpayers cannot claim the SALT deduction when calculating their AMT liability, and under tax law prior to 2018, the disallowance of the deduction was the major reason why taxpayers were required to pay the AMT.

-Although some taxpayers in every state and DC claim the deduction, taxpayers in states with a disproportional share of high-income taxpayers and relatively high state and local taxes are more likely to claim the deduction (figure 2).
-The percentage claiming the deduction ranged from 17 percent in South Dakota and West Virginia to 46 percent in Maryland in 2016.
-In general, a higher percentage of taxpayers in states in the Northeast and the West claimed the deduction than in states in other regions.
+Although some taxpayers in every state and DC claim the deduction, taxpayers in states with a disproportionate share of high-income taxpayers and relatively high state and local taxes are more likely to claim the deduction (figure 2).
+The percentage claiming the deduction ranged from 17 percent in West Virginia to 47 percent in Maryland in 2017.
+In general, a higher share of taxpayers in Northeast and West states claimed the deduction than in other regions.
 The average deduction claimed was also higher in those regions.

 The Effect of TCJA on the salt Deduction

-TCJA will have a significant effect on the average tax saving from the SALT deduction.
-Both the percentage of taxpayers claiming the deduction and the average amount claimed will fall dramatically in 2018 because of the changes enacted.
-Figure 3 compares the tax saving from claiming the deduction in 2017 and 2018, before and after the new law is in place.
+The TCJA has had a significant effect on the average tax saving from the SALT deduction.
+Both the percentage of taxpayers claiming the deduction and the average amount claimed fell dramatically in 2018 because of the changes enacted.
+Figure 3 compares the tax saving from claiming the deduction in 2017 and 2018, before and after the new tax law.
 The tax benefit is measured as the reduction in tax liability from the deduction, which considers the applicable tax rates in each year, the effects of the alternative minimum tax (which disallows the SALT deduction), and the limit on itemized deductions (the “Pease” limit) that was in place in 2017 but eliminated for 2018 by TCJA.

-Measured as a percentage of after-tax income, the tax saving from the SALT deduction in 2018 will be about one-quarter of what it was in 2017 overall.
-For taxpayers in the top 1 percent of the income distribution, the tax saving in 2018 will be about one-tenth of the tax saving in 2017.
+Measured as a percentage of after-tax income, the tax saving from the SALT deduction in 2018 was about one-quarter of what it was in 2017 overall.
+For taxpayers in the top 1 percent of the income distribution, the tax saving in 2018 was about one-tenth of the tax saving in 2017.

 Effects of the Deduction